 Basically, a group of vegan bloggers are given the same three mystery ingredients and have to come up with a recipe which uses them.
 Then all the bloggers in the group publish their recipe and photographs on the same day at exactly the same time.
 Included in that post should be links to all of the other bloggers and the recipes they created so that you lovely readers can take a little tour around and check out all of the wonderful recipes!

 Our mystery ingredients turned out to be cranberries, pistachios and coconut milk.
 I was thrilled when I found out what they were as I love all three of them.
 I thought long and hard about what I would make and had so many ideas.
-Cookies, a cake, a rice dish…But in the end I decided on muffins (you might also get the rice dish at a later date but that won’t be part of the challenge).
+Cookies, a cake, a rice dish...But in the end I decided on vegan cupcakes.

-I created these wonderful Cranberry Orange & Pistachio Muffins With Vanilla Cream.
-I would never have come up with this flavour combination if it hadn’t been for this challenge and I am so grateful that I found out about it and joined, otherwise I would have gone my whole life without ever trying one of these awesome muffins.
-Oh and ‘one’ is just a figure of speech.
-You probably know me well enough by now to know that I didn’t stop at just one!
+And so, I created these wonderful Festive Vegan Cupcakes.
+I would never have come up with this flavour combination if it hadn't been for this challenge and I am so grateful that I found out about it and joined, otherwise I would have gone my whole life without ever trying one of these awesome muffins.
+Oh and 'one' is just a figure of speech.
+You probably know me well enough by now to know that I didn't stop at just one!

-These Cranberry Orange & Pistachio Muffins are totally and utterly delicious.
-They are fabulous just as they are but the Vanilla Bean Cream just takes them to a whole new level.
+These Festive Vegan Cupcakes are totally and utterly delicious.
+They are fabulous just as muffins with no topping, but the Vanilla Bean Cream takes them to a whole new level.